Current Project Status

 If you are calling for business purposes please call between 9 am – 5 pm Monday to Friday on 02 6882 2866.

 Complaints Register (no complaints were received in the 2017 calendar year)

 Q. Who/What is Alkane Resources?

 Alkane Resources (Alkane) is a junior public resource company, listed on the ASX since 1969 and owned by around 6,500 shareholders, including many local mums and dads who take an interest in regional developments.

 Alkane owned and operated the Peak Hill Gold Mine from 1996-2005 and retains its mining leases, which are administered by Department of Planning and Environment.
 The company continues to care for and maintain the mine site as an exploration base.
 Alkane also has other commercial and residential properties in Peak Hill.

-In addition, Alkane owns Tomingley Gold Operations, the Dubbo Project – including 3,500Ha of agricultural land – and has exploration tenements stretching from Crookwell to Bodangora and west to Trangie.
+In addition, Alkane owns Tomingley Gold Operations and has exploration tenements stretching from Crookwell to Bodangora and west to Trangie.

 Q. Why is Alkane exploring for more gold at Peak Hill?

 The town of Peak Hill developed when gold was discovered in 1889 and mined until 1917.
 There was a hiatus in mining until 1996, when Alkane reopened the Peak Hill Gold Mine and operated it as five open cuts until 2005.